Neil Franklin (footballer, born 1969)

-Neil John Franklin (born 10 March 1969) is a retired English footballer who played for Lincoln City.
-He is currently the coach of Hargs BK ladies.
+Neil John Franklin (born 10 March 1969) is an English football coach and former player who played for Lincoln City.
+He coaches Hargs BK ladies.

-Career

 Playing career

 Franklin made his Football League debut for Lincoln City in the 1–1 home draw with Rochdale on 18 October 1986 whilst in the second year of his youth training scheme.
 He would go on to make 15 league appearances for the club as they became the first team to be automatically relegated to the Football Conference at the end of the season.
 He played a further four times for the club in the following season but left before the end of their Football Conference championship win to join the Swedish side Nyköpings BIS.
 He returned to England at the end of the Swedish season and rejoined Lincoln City where he made a single further league appearance as a substitute for Trevor Matthewson in the club's 4–1 victory at Burnley on 8 November 1988 before moving to Gainsborough Trinity.
 He returned to Sweden, spending eight seasons with Nyköpings BIS before moving to Kalmar FF.
 In October 2001, he announced his retirement from playing following a season with Hargs BK.